olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 Scripts for extracting strings from JSON files can be found in the `lang` subdirectory of the game.

 ## Extracting strings
+To extract strings, you'll need to run 2 python scripts, one of which requires additional configuration.

+While it's easy to do once, you'll need to run them again in the future if the mod is under development and you plan on keeping translations up-to-date.
+The easiest way to automate that is to create _another_ script (batch or bash, depending on your OS) that would take care of the process for you.

 ### Windows
 Create a `lang` folder inside the mod's folder, and put inside a batch script (`.bat` file) with the following contents:
 ```bat